somulo1/somulo1/README.md

 # Welcome to My GitHub Profile! 👨‍💻
 Hello!
 I'm `SAMUEL OKOTH OMULO`
-/*, a software developer and undergraduate student specializing in Computer Security and Forensics.
-I have a diverse skill set and interests ranging from programming in various languages to web design ,software developemnt and cybersecurity.*/

 ## About Me

 I am currently working at <a href="https://learn.zone01kisumu.ke">Zone01 Kisumu</a> as an Apprentice software develper.
 I am also an undergraduate pursuing a degree in Computer Security and Forensics, where I have gained expertise in digital forensics, cybersecurity practices, and networking concepts.
 My passion lies in developing robust software solutions and contributing to open-source projects.